zsakowitz/2023-24-asian-worlds/Fall Semester Exam Prep.md

 - People converted religions for trade purposes

 **Topic Sentences**
-- Religion has been used to unify and govern populations throughout China and South Asia; China used [[Confucianism]] to dictate social norms and South Asia used [[Hinduism]]
+- Religion has been used to unify and govern populations throughout China and South Asia; China's [[Confucianism]] imposed  and South Asia used [[Hinduism]]
 - topic sentence 2
 - topic sentence 3
 - ...